chrdiller/KinectFusionApp/README.md

 Dependencies
 ------------
 * **GCC 5** as higher versions don't work with current nvcc (as of 2017).
-* **CUDA 8.0**.
+* **CUDA 8.0** or higher.
 In order to provide real-time reconstruction, this library relies on graphics hardware.
 Running it exclusively on CPU is not possible.
 * **OpenCV 3.0** or higher.
 This library heavily depends on the GPU features of OpenCV that have been refactored in the 3.0 release.
 Therefore, OpenCV 2 is not supported.